Updated on Mar 14, 2023

-Overall, we’re looking at a solid wireless microphone with top-of-the-line electronics, and incredible sound.
+Overall, we’re looking at a solid wireless microphone with top-of-the-line electronics and incredible sound.
 It is so simple to use and works so well.

 The Shure ULXD2/B87A microphone is an amazing vocal microphone, delivering uncompromising audio quality & RF performance.
-The internal pneumatic shock mount & pop filter ensure your audio is going to be sounding as best as it possibly can.
+The internal pneumatic shock mount & pop filter ensures your audio is going to be sounding as best as it possibly can.
 The frequency range gives a low roll-off effect with a crisp high end.

 Let us know below if you went with one of these choices and how it’s working out for you!